 The mission of the Agricultural Technology

-Adoption Initiative (ATAI) is to develop and
+Adoption Initiative (ATAI) is to rigorously test

-and Sub-Saharan Africa.
+in South Asia and Sub-Saharan Africa.

 ATAI’s network of researchers and staff generate and disseminate rigorous evidence.
 We fund randomized evaluations and share results to illuminate what helps and what hinders farmers to adopt technologies and access markets, in a manner that increases their profitability and improves their welfare.